AngelCMHxD/easy-legendary/README.md

 # Easy Legendary!

-This tool execute [legendary-gl](https://github.com/derrod/legendary)'s commands for you in a simple interfece, you want to replace Epic Games Launcher but don't like executing commands?
+This tool executes [legendary-gl](https://github.com/derrod/legendary) commands for you through a simple interface.
+Do you want to replace Epic Games Launcher, but don't like executing commands?
 This tool is for you!

 ## Installation

 ### Before you start

-This tool is made **for Windows 8.1  and up**, no win7/linux/wine support at the moment!
+This tool is made for **Windows 8.1 and up**, no Win7/Linux/Wine support at the moment!

 ### Pre-requisites